 What other heads-up matches can I watch?

-Right now is a great time to be a poker fan, especially if you like heads-up matches.
-In addition to Negreanu/Polk, be sure to check out the Galfond Challenge (available multiple times a week) along with High Stakes Duel, available exclusively on PokerGo every few weeks.
+2020 and 2021 proved to be a great time to be poker fan, especially if you like heads-up matches.
+In addition to Negreanu/Polk, Galfond Challenge matches are still ongoing, along with High Stakes Duel, available exclusively on PokerGo every few weeks.

 Any other matches planned?

 Although it’s still a bit in the “pipe dream” phase both Doug Polk and the Instagram King, Dan Bilzerian have each shown interest in their own heads-up match.
 Bilzerian hinted that a match between Polk was in the works in early November, which was fueled by a Tweet from Polk strongly hinting at the desire for such a match.

 In a post-match interview with GG Pok on November 20th, Polk indicated that he would be open to play almost anybody heads-up.